RashiShukla23/ai-interview-simulator/README.md

 **Out of scope (future scope, not this project):**
 - Real-time multi-user collaboration (Yjs/CRDTs)
-- Voice-based interview (Phase 2 candidate — Web Speech API, HR round only) FUTURE SCOPE FOR NOW
+- Voice-based interview (Phase 2 candidate — Web Speech API, HR round only)
 - Smart glasses / hardware integration (not applicable to this project)

 ---